 It’s perhaps useful for people to understand that despite the use of the same word, a Theosophical Lodge is quite different from a Masonic Lodge.
 Many of the latter are known for having various initiation rites, ritualistic ceremonies, initiatory “degrees,” and so forth.

-People need to be aware that Theosophy has nothing to do with such practices and has no similarity with these.
+People need to be aware that the work of a Theosophical Lodge has no similarity with the Masonic approach.

 A Theosophical Lodge exists for the purpose of presenting, promoting, studying, and discussing the teachings of Theosophy and for the practice and application of universal brotherhood, mutual support, and fraternity, without which no true spiritual development is possible.